Best & Worst Burgers at Disneyland

 GCH Craftsman Grill & Bar – A stone’s throw from Hearthstone Lounge, you’ll find the GCH Craftsman Bar (outdoor table service lounge by the pool) and GCH Craftsman Grill (indoor/outdoor counter service restaurant beyond the bar).
 These sister locations are home to the most stacked menu of any mid-tier restaurant at Disneyland Resort.

-One of the many highlights here is the Mediterranean Wagyu Burger.
-This also consists of an American Wagyu Patty, Tzatziki Sauce and Red Onion-Feta Salad on an Herb Bun.
+One of the many highlights here is the Wagyu Burger.
+The variation of this changes from time to time due to the toppings (we’ve recently had both the “Gouda” and “Mediterranean” varieties), but it’s always delicious.
 This illustrates how you can take the same foundation–an American Wagyu Beef Patty–and turn it into something totally different.

 Even the animating idea is similar here to Hearthstone–heavy burger with a deep umami flavor, with lighter toppings to offset that.
 As is the case there, the Mediterranean Wagyu Burger delivers its contrasting concepts.
 The tzatziki sauce and feta cheese provides a tangy and refreshing quality that, along with the bun and seasoning, almost provides an earthy quality.